 The goal of East Central COPS is to bring neighborhood citizens to the point of assuming primary responsibility for the security of the East Central neighborhood, and reduce the potential for neighborhood crime.
-The CDBG funds will be used to purchase a desk for an ADA volunteer and for shop promotion to attract more volunteers.
+The CDBG funds will be used to purchase office consumables and for shop promotion to attract more volunteers.